lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 To remove a torrent from the list of torrent files right click on it or :kbd:`Delete` and click remove.
 To delete the files and remove the torrent from the list right click Delete files and remove or press :kbd:`Shift +Delete`.

 To filter which torrents are shown on your list use the :guilabel:`Show` drop down menu.
 To only show active torrents from the :guilabel:`Show` drop down select :menuselection:`Active`.
 To only show torrents that are downloading from the :guilabel:`Show` menu select :menuselection:`Downloading`.
+To only show seeding torrents from the :guilabel:`Show` drop down select :menuselection:`Seeding`.

 If you want have a move compact view :menuselection:`View --> Compact View` or press :kbd:`Alt + C`.
 To switch back out from compact view press the same thing again.